 Are you looking to take some online courses towards your degree?
 Simply want to see the different courses that are available online?
 Browse our catalog of online courses - more are added every semester!
-View all scheduled online courses for Summer 2016 & Fall 2016 and projected online courses for Spring 2017 semesters.
+View all scheduled online courses for Fall 2016 & Spring 2017 and projected online courses for Summer 2017 semesters.

 Degrees You Can Earn Online

 Western Illinois University offers a unique Bachelor of Arts in General Studies degree program designed to provide adult students with an opportunity to earn a regionally accredited undergraduate degree in a manner compatible with their educational needs and lifestyles.
 We invite you to visit our School of Distance Learning, International Studies & Outreach for more information on how you can learn online.

 The RN-BSN Completion Program is completely online and is for nurses who have an Associates Degree in Nursing or a Diploma in Nursing and want to get a Bachelors in Nursing.
 RNs who have graduated from a state-approved nursing program will receive 30 semester hours of advanced placement credit if they graduated from their initial program within the past 5 years, or have maintained continuous employment in nursing, or have continuing education in nursing, and successfully complete the first 9 credits in the RN-BSN Completion Program with a C+ or better.

 The Master of Business Administration (MBA) program is available to complete entirely online.
 Take courses in the traditional face-to-face format when your schedule allows.
 Take online courses when you need the flexibility.
 Either way, you'll have the same quality curriculum and the same great faculty.